tinkerbell/tinkerbell.org/content/docs/workflows/_index.md

 ## Workflow Execution

-On the first boot, the Worker is PXE booted, asks Boots for it's IP address, and loads into OSIE.
-It then asks the `tink-server` for workflows that match its MAC or IP address.
-Those workflows are then executed onto the Worker.
+On the first boot, the Worker is PXE booted, asks Boots for it's IP address, and loads OSIE.
+OSIE provides and runs the `tink-worker` container and asks the `tink-server` for workflows that match its MAC or IP address. `tink-worker` then executes those workflows.

 ![Architecture](/images/docs/ephemeral-data.png)